Citi’s Miami Global Property CEO Conference 2026

 Citi’s Miami Global Property CEO Conference 2026 summary

-• Emphasizes the importance of investing in hard assets, highlighting a 58-year track record of increasing dividends, unique among REITs.
+• Emphasizes the value of investing in hard assets, with a 58-year record of increasing dividends, unique among REITs.

-• Capital recycling strategy involves selling lower-yield assets at low cap rates and redeploying into higher-yield opportunities, supporting sector-leading growth into 2026 and 2027.
+• Capital recycling strategy involves selling lower-yield assets at low cap rates and redeploying into higher-yield opportunities, supporting sector-leading growth projected through 2026 and 2027.

 • Expansion into new markets like Kansas City, Leawood, and Omaha focuses on acquiring dominant, under-managed assets to generate incremental IRRs above 9%.

-• Ongoing projects in Bala Cynwyd, Hoboken, Santana Row, and Willow Grove will contribute to earnings from 2026 through 2029, with $200 million invested annually in repeatable income streams.
+• Residential projects in Bala Cynwyd, Hoboken, Santana Row, and Willow Grove are scheduled to contribute to earnings from 2026 through 2029.

-• Due diligence and strong tenant relationships enable rapid leasing and remerchandising, as seen in Leawood and Pembroke.
+• Due diligence and strong tenant relationships enable rapid leasing and momentum in new markets, as seen in Leawood and Pembroke.

 • Underwriting does not assume cap rate compression; deals must work at entry or higher cap rates, providing a cushion for value creation.